Kenya-West/ansible-my/README.md

 `host_vars`:
 - `hostname-1`: Any variables that are specific to `hostname-1` a single host can be placed in `host_vars/` directory.
 This allows you to define host-specific configurations without cluttering the main playbooks. `hostname-1` is a placeholder for any hostname you want to configure.

+> [!NOTE]
-      ℹ️ The directories with hostnames are ignored by git, so you can place your secrets there without worrying about them being committed to the repository.
+> The directories with hostnames are ignored by git, so you can place your secrets there without worrying about them being committed to the repository.

 `assets`:
 Contains static files and templates that are used by the playbooks.
 This includes: